newrelic/infrastructure-agent-chef/CONTRIBUTING.md

 * Clearly state their intent in the title
 * Have a description that explains the need for the changes
 * Include tests!
 (Make sure the recipe works and converges)
-* Not break the public API
+* Don't break the public API
 * Add yourself to the CONTRIBUTING file at the bottom
 * Increment the recipe version info in metadata.rb
 * Test some more!